alexandrelimassantana/oneDNN/doc/programming_model/attributes_quantization.md

         ).
 \f]

-## API
+## Scaling and Zero-Point API and Usage

-The library API to support for INT8 was designed for the model described above.
+The library API supports both int8 and f8 quantization models described above.
-However, it does not require users to follow exactly this model.
+The API was designed to be flexible enough to accommodate different quantization schemes.
 As long as users can fit their model into the given functionality everything should work fine.
-Having this in mind we tried to design a minimal and simple yet powerful enough quantization API.
+We designed a minimal and simple yet powerful enough quantization API that supports both scaling factors and zero-points (for int8) as well as f8 floating-point quantization.

-The most common data type for data tensors during INT8 inference is
+For int8 quantization, the most common data types are
 #dnnl::memory::data_type::s8 and #dnnl::memory::data_type::u8.
-All the
-scaling factors related to tensors are not attached in any way to the oneDNN memory objects and should be maintained by users.
+Both scaling
+factors and zero-points are supported and maintained by users separately from oneDNN memory objects.

+For f8 quantization, the supported data types are
+#dnnl::memory::data_type::f8_e5m2 and #dnnl::memory::data_type::f8_e4m3.
+Only scaling factors are supported.

 The library essentially extends the ability of the primitives to scale the output before storing the result to the memory with the destination data type.
-That's exactly the minimum that we need to support INT8 inference (check the equations above--only \f$output\_scale\f$ is non-standard).
+That's exactly the minimum that we need to support int8 inference (check the equations above--only \f$output\_scale\f$ is non-standard).

+@warning
+TODO: What is this about -- (check the equations above--only \f$output\_scale\f$ is non-standard)?

 The scaling happens in the single precision floating point data type (#dnnl::memory::data_type::f32).
 Before storing, the result is downconverted to the destination data type with saturation if required.
 The rounding happens according to the current HW setting (for instance, on CPU according to the MXCSR register).

 @anchor dev_guide_attributes_quantization_scales
 ### Argument Scaling